capactio/capact/docs/tutorial/rocketchat-installation/README.md

 # RocketChat installation

-This tutorial shows the basic concepts of Voltron on the RocketChat installation example.
+This tutorial shows the basic concepts of Capact on the RocketChat installation example.

 ###  Table of Contents